|

 Streetview, and the source already mentioned has additional photos.

-East Hedleyhope, Methodist Church.
+East Hedleyhope, the Methodist Church

 East Howle, the derelict St.